Venom (character): Tel-Kar

 Tel-Kar first appeared in Venom: First Host #1.

-During the Kree-Skrull War, the Kree, desiring to replicate the Skrull's shape-shifting abilities, they obtain the newborn Venom, which had been outcast from the other symbiotes, on Gorr's planet where Knull had created the symbiotes.
+During the Kree-Skrull War, the Kree, desiring to replicate the Skrull's shape-shifting abilities, obtain the newborn Venom, which had been outcast from the other symbiotes, on Gorr's planet where Knull had created the symbiotes.
 Tel-Kar is recruited to be bonded to the newborn symbiote to infiltrate the Skrull army.
 Tel-Kar's body is biologically altered so he can have full control over the symbiote's mind to the point of erasing its memories.
 He successfully infiltrated the Skrull army discovering various secrets.
 However he blew his cover up to save some Kree refugees and handed the symbiote to them to return it to Hala.
 Then Tel-Kar was betrayed by Ronan the Accuser who used a Kree Sentry to capture Tel-Kar and was given to the Skrulls as a war criminal.
 Separated from Tel-Kar after his capture, the symbiote goes on to be bonded to Spider-Man.

 Tel-Kar escapes the Skrulls and wanders through the Galaxy thinking that the War is still going on, until he hears of an agent from Earth called Flash Thompson with a black symbiote suit.
 Recognizing it as his symbiote, he goes to Earth to find it.
 Eddie Brock arrives with the symbiote and saves Tel-Kar from the Warbride Skrull M'Lanz, who had followed him.
 Angered by Venom's refusal to return to him, Tel-Kar threatens to bond to Venom's latest offspring and turn it into a monster.
 Acceding to Tel-Kar, Venom reunites with him and they go to a Skrull research base to get a Skrull bioweapon.
 Simultaneously, Eddie is bonded to the offspring calling itself Sleeper and allies with M'Lanz to stop Tel-Kar.
 During the ensuing battle, Tel-Kar concludes that he does not need Venom anymore and uses an electrified spear to detach himself from it while scarring himself in the process.
-Later he is betrayed by the Kree Empire while Eddie escapes with Venom and M'Lanz with Sleeper.
+Later he is betrayed by the Kree empire while Eddie escapes with Venom and M'Lanz with Sleeper.
 Tel-Kar, now furious, attempts to release the bioweapon on Earth to kill all humanity, but Sleeper bonds to Tel-Kar and lobotomizes him as punishment for what he did to Venom and Eddie.
 Sleeper, now with Tel-Kar's body, wishes Eddie farewell and goes on to explore the universe.